 A bigger tiki torch does not necessarily mean that the flames will be bigger.
-A bigger flame (and thus brighter illumination) is largely dependent on the size of the wick, which can be difficult to gauge since most manufacturers do not specify this.
+A bigger flame and thus brighter illumination is largely dependent on the size of the wick, which can be difficult to gauge since most manufacturers do not specify this.
 The height of these torches hovers around 5 feet, although there is variation in height.
-The torches should be higher if children and animals are present.
+The torches should be higher if children and pets are present.

 Types of Tiki Torch Fuel

 Citronella-based fuels are the most common and have the added benefit of repelling flying insects.
 Citronella is a natural bug repellent and is sometimes coupled with Lemongrass for added effect.
-Other fuels include bio-ethanol, cedar oil, and paraffin oil.
+Other types of torch fuel includes bio-ethanol, cedar oil, and paraffin oil.